Workforce Information Advisory Council Meeting Agendas and Materials

 The WIAC held its first meeting in July of 2016 in Washington, DC.
 Detailed agendas for its meetings, and notices of opportunity for members of the public to address the WIAC, are available on WIAC's Homepage.

-About the WIAC Committee for Labor Market Information
+About the WIAC Committee for LMI

-The WIAC is made up of LMI experts, who address the evaluation and improvement of the nationwide LMI system, and its statewide systems by:
+The WIAC is made up of experts, who address the evaluation and improvement of the nationwide LMI system, and its statewide systems by:

 - Studying workforce and labor market information issues;